Documentation > Greenhouse effect > Risks > Will we turn the ocean into an acid lake ?

 Well it is only carbonates that are used by marine organisms that need to build up a shell or a limestone skeletton, and we can quite reasonnably consider that if carbonates are less available in seawater, all the concerned life will have a harder time.
 Indeed, laboratory experiments show that with a doubling of the CO2 compared to today, calcification (the "production" of limestone by living organisms that do so) slows down by 10 to 40%, and this applies both to corals and to the phytoplankton algae that have a shell.

-What the above graph suggests is that if the ocean pH decrases by more than 0,8 units (turning the sea almost acid), we would make all marine life that needs to produce limestone very difficult, and that includes, apart from corals, all molluscs (oysters, mussels, etc), all crustaceans, a large fraction of the phytoplankton....
-Hopefully, we are not there for the moment, and given the amount of CO2 in the air it requires to obtain such a drop of the pH we can resonnably consider that we will not be there any time soon, but if we cross the threshold of the terrestrial "carbon sink" reversal (and not that of the ocean), what might happen in several decades if we prolongate the trends, it is not impossible that such a drop of the pH happens much later on, making the ocean our remote descendants will face very different from what it is today....
+What the above graphs suggests is that if the ocean pH decrases by more than 0,8 units (turning the sea almost acid), we would make all life difficult to all marine organisms that needs to produce lime, and that includes, apart from corals, all molluscs (oysters, mussels, etc), all crustaceans, a large fraction of the phytoplankton....
+Hopefully, we are not there for the moment, and given the amount of CO2 in the air it requires to obtain such a drop of the pH it is not for tomorrow, but for after-tomorrow the risk is more than serious....